Global Health Seed Grants

 - Investigators who are new to research or partnerships in region of application

 - Potential for impact on health issues of significance in the partner country

 - Preliminary data gathering for larger, long-term studies

 - UMN and/or host-country student(s) in research activities (student travel allowable, but not required).

-- Interested applicants are encouraged to submit a letter of intent by March 2021.
+- Interested applicants are required to submit a letter of intent by April 30, 2021.

-- Proposals are due in June 2021 and should be submitted via the online form.
+- Proposals are due May 21, 2021 and should be submitted via the online form.

 - Proposals will be selected through a competitive peer-review process.

 - Applicants will be notified of their funding by the end of June 2021.

 - Funding will be available July 2021.